telerik/docs-seed/README.md

 ```bash
 sh start-docs.sh _silverlight.yml
 ```

 ### LiveSync

-To be able to monitor the changes you are making on the built documentation, execute the following command in a new terminal in the root directory of the site:
+To monitor the changes you are making on the built documentation, execute the following command in a new terminal in the root directory of the site:
 ```bash
 sh watch.sh
 ```